JQZ-Brown/CS2952G-Team-4/README.md

 **There are not too many deep learning models for enhancing Hi-C resolution.**

-### Non deep learning models
+### Non-deep-learning models
 [6] Zhang, Shilu, et al. "In silico prediction of high-resolution Hi-C interaction matrices."
 Nature communications 10.1 (2019): 1-18.

 **This method solves the problem from another perspective using traditional machine learning models such as a random forest.
-There may be other non deep learning models.
+There may be other non-deep-learning models.
 You could search for it.
 I think matrix completion (imputation) can be a good start.**

 ***